The University of Hawaiʻi currently offers three Sustainability-Focused Degrees:

-University of Hawaiʻi offers many world-class programs offering BA, MA, and Doctoral degrees in sustainability-related areas of focus across colleges such as: College of Agriculture, Forestry and Natural Resource Management (CAFNRM); College of Arts and Sciences; Ka Haka ʻUla O Keʻelikōlani (College of Hawaiian Language); College of Natural Sciences; College of Education; College of Engineering; College of Natural Sciences (NatSci); College of Social Sciences; College of Tropical Agriculture and Human Resources (CTAHR); Hawaiʻinuiākea School of Hawaiian Knowledge; School of Architecture; School of Ocean and Earth Science and Technology: (SOEST); William S. Richardson School of Law and more.
+In addition to earning a Degree in Sustainability, the University of Hawaiʻi also offers many world-class programs offering BA, MA, and Doctoral degrees which have Sustainability topics integrated as part of the curriculum across multiple colleges such as: College of Agriculture, Forestry and Natural Resource Management (CAFNRM); College of Arts and Sciences; Ka Haka ʻUla O Keʻelikōlani (College of Hawaiian Language); College of Natural Sciences; College of Education; College of Engineering; College of Natural Sciences (NatSci); College of Social Sciences; College of Tropical Agriculture and Human Resources (CTAHR); Hawaiʻinuiākea School of Hawaiian Knowledge; School of Architecture; School of Ocean and Earth Science and Technology: (SOEST); William S. Richardson School of Law and much more.